 - 2011 –This year, the company created a safety plan and filed it with the EPA.
 The EPA then declared that West Fertilizer complied with all regulations.
 The plan declared that the fertilizer plant posed no fire or explosive risk and that the worst-case scenario that could happen at the location was a leak of ammonia that would not be enough to cause any injury or fatalities.

-- 2013 – Earlier that year, the West Fertilizer plant caused a school evacuation at West Intermediate School when there was a fire at the industrial site.
+- 2013 – The West Fertilizer plant caused a school evacuation at West Intermediate School when there was a fire at the industrial site.
 According to a memo from the West ISD Superintendent, the school officials had no prior warning of the industrial fire.
 Later researched showed that this was actually a controlled burn of pallets and brush on the property, and was not a concern.

 Reports say that West Fertilizer never posed much of a problem to locals in West and the company was relatively free of violations and concerns.
 NBC News reported that the company was well-regarded by the locals and no one seemed to complain about the plant because it had never caused significant issues in the past.
 A nearby fertilizer producer told NBC that the plant was a part of the community for a number of years and the people who work there are "good guys."
 This local says that the plant has been able to help a lot of farmers in the area and that the workers there have a lot of knowledge on new products in the industry.